Barbiturates Detox Treatment

 When using barbiturates, it is possible to become very tolerant on the drug and experience physical dependency.
 Withdrawal symptoms are serious, as they are not only uncomfortable, but some of them can be life-threatening.
 Similar to the detox of benzodiapenes and alcohol, medical detox is strongly recommended to guarantee that the necessary steps are taken to ensure your safety when undergoing Barbiturates detox treatment.

 What Exactly Are Barbiturates?
+What does Barbiturate Withdrawal Look like?

 Often known as Barbs or Downers, barbiturates are classified as hypnotics, sedatives, anesthetics and anticonvulsants.
 Although they used to be more commonly described, this isn’t the case today.
 This is due to the extremely high risks of dependency and accidental overdose, in addition to the dramatic effects that these drugs can have on the user’s central nervous system.
 Barbiturates can result in physical and psychological adverse side effects for a user who misuses the medication.
 Specific side effects include loss of consciousness, liver disease, blood disorders, overdose as well as death.
 Elvis Presley, Jimi Hendrix, Marilyn Monroe and Judy Garland are just a few of the celebrity deaths that have been linked to overuse of barbiturates.

-Barbiturate Overuse Signs and Symptoms
+Barbiturate Addiction and Abuse Signs and Symptoms

 Individuals who misuse barbiturates for extended periods of time are at high risk of suffering from moderate to severe side effects.
 These can include slurred speech, memory loss, mood swings, hostility, difficulty breathing, lack of energy, poor judgment, depression, suicide attempts/self-injury, impotency and change in sex drive.